WICG/handwriting-recognition/explainer.md

 ### The ink and drawing model

-An **ink point** is represented by a JavaScript object that has _at least_ three attributes:
+An **ink point** is represented by a JavaScript object that has _at least_ two attributes:

 *   `x`: number, the horizontal component of its coordinate.
 *   `y`: number, the vertical component of its coordinate.

+If any of the above attributers are missing, relevant methods should throw an Error.

+The implementation can choose to support extra optional attributes (e.g. time, pen-tip angle) to improve accuracy, but must function with only the required attributes.

+In this explainer, we define the following optional attribute:

 *   `t`: number, a timestamp, the number of milliseconds elapsed since the starting time (e.g. when the first ink point of the drawing is captured).

-An ink point can have extra attributes.
-For example, pen-tip pressure and angles.
-These attributes are optional.
-If they are available. recognizers may use them to improve accuracy.

-The recognizer will function with only the required attributes.
+If missing, the implementation is free to interpolate or remove it altogether.

 An **ink stroke** is represented by a JavaScript `HandwritingStroke` object, created by the client using the constructor.
 The ink points in a stroke _should_ have ascending `t` attributes.